Things To Do: Attractions & Adventures

 The great outdoors of the Western Upper Peninsula offers many places to create great family memories and connect with nature.
 Take a relaxing day sight seeing all the natural beauty surrounding BPLA.
 Be one with nature out in the woods along a cross country ski or snowshoe trail.
 Treat your palette with local cuisine at one of the many restaurants in the area.
 Or enjoy a show at one of the theaters in Ironwood.
 There is always lots to do in the Big Snow Country!

 Copper Peak is the world’s largest artificial ski jump, and the only one in the western hemisphere.
 A chairlift ride to the top of the hill, elevator to the observation deck, and 60 ft. walk to the upper platform promises you the most panoramic views in the Midwest.
 From the start of the top chute, Copper Peak’s rocket-steep in-run forms a descent three times greater than Niagra Falls.
 This one of a kind adventure is worth the trip up North alone, something you won’t soon forget!
 Up and coming mountain biking hot-spot: The trail system designed for Copper Peak will cater to all types of riders, whether you are a beginner or extreme downhill rider, this trail system has a little something for everyone.
 There are 7 miles of amazing mountain bike trails that traverses through Copper Peaks majestic landscape.
-Copper Peak will also host their first Mountain Bike Race September 9th, 2017.
+Copper Peak will be hosting the Red Bull Run on May 12th, 2018.
 More information to come!

 It has been said that you cannot go more than 6 miles in any direction without finding a lake or river.
 That has got to tell you something.
 Of course Lake Superior is the largest fresh lake in the world, and its shores are varied with sandy beaches to jagged cliff lines layered with trees.
 The beauty and sheer size are unrivaled.
 Kayakers have taken a true love to the Superior Lake as it provides endless paddling opportunities.